 Information for staff

-Yes, the University does owe a duty to each and every member of staff, individually and collectively, but we also owe a duty to each other and to ourselves.
-As a member of staff you are essential to the success of the University and helping show its commitment to ensuring no one is made ill or harmed because of what we do.
+The University owes a duty to each and every member of staff, individually and collectively, but we also owe a duty to each other and to ourselves.
+As a member of staff, you are essential to the success of the University and helping show its commitment to ensuring no one is made ill or harmed because of what we do.

-If after taking a look through the A- Z Link you are still unsure of anything, or would like to come and see us please don't hesitate to get in touch.
+If after taking a look through the links or A- Z page you are still unsure of something or would like to come and see us please don't hesitate to get in touch.